-Borders and the Politics of Space in Later Medieval Italy: the Frontier between Venice and Milan in the 15th century
+Borders and the Politics of Space in Late Medieval Italy:

 Supervisors: John Watts and Nicholas Davidson